 Let’s talk genitalia

-One of the most important reasons we need to open up the conversation surrounding gynaecological health is because the lack of talking about signs and symptoms can often be fatal, specifically in terms of cancers that can be fought off at earlier stages if women can work through the taboo surrounding gynaecological conversation and encourage such conversation.
+One of the most important reasons we need to open up the conversation surrounding gynecological health is because the lack of talking about signs and symptoms can often be fatal, specifically in terms of cancers that can be fought off at earlier stages if women can work through the taboo surrounding gynecological conversation and encourage such conversation.

-Another issue with not talking about gynaecological concerns, is that it even causes embarrassment when talking about certain issues with gynaecologists.
-However, your gynaecologist is who knows best, and no matter your worries concerning what is ‘normal’ and not, it is important to remember that everybody is different, and gynaecologists have seen it all.
+Another issue with not talking about gynecological concerns is that it even causes embarrassment when talking about certain issues with gynecologists.
+However, your gynecologist is who knows best, and no matter your worries concerning what is “normal” and not, it is important to remember that everybody is different, and gynecologists have seen it all.
 They are there to help you and discuss any concerns, that is their only priority.

-There are a number of other issues that may arise for women, including changes in vaginal odour, the arising of bumps, and pain during or disinterest in sex.
-Whilst these are topics that may make women feel slightly uncomfortable to talk about, it is important this is addressed so that women feel they can talk about concerns in the same way they would if the concerns related to any other body part.
-Whilst having a low libido is a common issue, it can also be a sign of an underlying condition, so talking with your gynaecologist about this could help identify how to resolve this problem or where it has arisen from.
+There are a number of other issues that may arise for women, including changes in vaginal odor, the arising of bumps, and pain during or disinterest in sex.
+Whilst these are topics that may make women feel slightly uncomfortable to talk about, it is important this is addressed so that women feel they can talk about concerns, in the same way they would if the concerns related to any other body part.
+Whilst having a low libido is a common issue, it can also be a sign of an underlying condition, so talking with your gynecologist about this could help identify how to resolve this problem or where it has arisen.

-To summarise, if you notice any changes that cause concern, talk to somebody about it.
-Whether big or small, it is important to not only feel comfortable with talking about gynaecological health, but also to be able to identify any problems as soon as they arise to help ensure you are as healthy and happy as possible.
+To summarize, if you notice any changes that cause concern, talk to somebody about it.
+Whether big or small, it is important to not only feel comfortable with talking about gynecological health, but also to be able to identify any problems as soon as they arise to help ensure you are as healthy and happy as possible.